 - Salsa, sour cream, avocado, cilantro, etc., for topping if desired

-I find that using olive oil to cook my quesadillas helps them crisp up a bit more than butter does.
+I find that using olive oil to cook my quesadillas helps them crisp up a bit and turn golden brown more than butter does.
 I simply brush one side of each tortilla before putting it on the griddle.

 🐓 How to cook chicken